SCM-NV/qmflows/docs/Manual_QD_QMFlows.rst

     H\ :sub:`3`\CO\ :sub:`2`\CR     ->     H\ :sub:`3`\CO\ :sub:`2`\CR

-If True: A proton, counterion or functional group first is to be removed first from the ligand.
+If True: A proton, counterion or functional group is to be removed from the ligand before attachment to the core.

     X\ :sup:`-`\.NR\ :sub:`4`\     ->     NR\ :sub:`4`\ :sup:`+` \